Best Colleges & Universities in Rhode Island

-Whether you want to become a five-time Michelin star chef or renowned fashion designer, Johnson & Wales University is a private career-oriented college.
-Its leading programs offer degrees in arts and sciences, business, culinary arts, health and wellness among other fields.
+Whether you want to become a five-time Michelin star chef or a renowned fashion designer, Johnson & Wales University is a private career-oriented college with pathways to suit your tastes.
+Its leading programs offer degrees in arts and sciences, business, culinary arts, health and wellness, among other fields.
 The school integrates work experience with leadership opportunities to inspire students in their chosen creative pursuits.
-For over 100 years, the university has blended experiential education in their courses, such as providing industry-specific labs and expertise with real company leaders.
+For over 100 years, the university has blended experiential education in their courses, such as providing industry-specific labs with expertise from real company leaders.
 Over 50% of the university’s students live on campus, with housing options ranging from suites to apartment-style living.
-Besides general extracurricular clubs and organizations, the school also hosts social events including comedians, bands, world-class speakers, and varsity sports competing at NCAA Division III level.
+Besides general extracurricular clubs and organizations, the school also hosts social events, including comedians, bands, world-class speakers, and varsity sports competing at the NCAA Division III level.

 Johnson & Wales University is accredited by the New England Commission of Higher Education.
-This accreditation includes the university’s four campuses in Providence, Rhode Island; North Miami, Florida; Denver, Colorado; and Charlotte, North Carolina, and its online programs.
+This accreditation includes the university’s four campuses in Providence, RI, North Miami, FL, Denver, CO, Charlotte, NC, and its online programs.

 10. Community College of Rhode Island